Our Top 5 Tips for Working From Home

 During lockdown, many people have found themselves working from home, full-time.
 Even if working from home isn’t new to you, the situation we have found ourselves in means it was probably sudden and might be for an extended period of time rather than an odd day or two.

-Here are 5 tips to help you work successfully from home while looking after your physical and mental health.
+Here are 5 ‘work from home’ tips to help you be successful from home while looking after your physical and mental health.

 1. Get Dressed